grant-m-s/AstronomicAL/docs/source/index.rst

 Installation
 ------------------
-To install astronomicAL and all its dependencies, the user can simply clone the repository and from within the repo folder run :code:`pip install -r requirements.txt`.
+To install AstronomicAL and all its dependencies, the user can simply clone the repository and from within the repo folder run :code:`pip install -r requirements.txt`.
 It is recommended that the user creates a virtual environment using tools such as Virtualenv_ or Conda_, to prevent any conflicting package versions.

 .. _Virtualenv: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-virtualenv
 .. _Conda: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html